 Fetching too much data is probably the number one cause for data access layer performance issues.
 One issue is that entity queries are used exclusively, even for read-only projections.

-Application-level caching is not optional for many enterprise application.
+Application-level caching is not optional for many enterprise applications.
 Application-level caching can reduce response time while offering a read-only secondary store for when the database is down for maintenance or because of some serious system failure.

 Just because you use JPA or Hibernate, it does not mean that you should not use native queries.
-You should take advantage of Window Functions, CTE (Common Table Expressions),
+You should take advantage of Window Functions, CTE (Common Table Expressions), CONNECT BY, PIVOT.

 These constructs allow you to avoid fetching too much data just to transform it later in the application layer.
 If you can let the database do the processing, you can fetch just the end result, therefore, saving lots of disk I/O and networking overhead.
-To avoid overloading the Master node, you can use database replication and have multiple Slave nodes available so that data-intensive tasks are executed on a Slave rather than on the Master.
+To avoid overloading the Master node, you can use database replication and have multiple replica nodes available so that data-intensive tasks are executed on a replica rather than on the Master.

 14. Scale up and scale out

 Relational databases do scale very well.
-If Facebook, Twitter, Pinterest or StackOverflow can scale their database system, there is good chance you can scale an enterprise application to its particular business requirements.
+If Facebook, Twitter, Pinterest or StackOverflow can scale their database system, there is a good chance you can scale an enterprise application to its particular business requirements.

 Database replication and sharding are very good ways to increase throughput, and you should totally take advantage of these battle-tested architectural patterns to scale your enterprise application.